-Two types of flutes are prevalent in Ireland: the simple-system flute and the Boehm-system flute.
+The Irish flute has two different variations which are prevalent in Ireland: the simple-system flute and the Boehm-system flute.

 Irish people are pretty divided on their preferences with regard to the flute to be used or played for various occasions.
-By default, most Irish prefer the simple-system flute, especially a wooden type.
-However, recently, others have developed a liking on flutes of Boehm-system type, which is somehow reminiscent of a contemporary metal flute.
+By default, most Irish prefer the simple-system flute, especially a wooden flute type.
+However, recently, others have developed a liking for flutes of Boehm-system type, which is somehow reminiscent of a contemporary metal flute.

 There is a need to delineate the major differences between the two types and appreciate the advantages of each.